Elucidation/ClickerJs/README.md

     npm run build

-Then open `index.html` with your browser.
+Then open `index.html` with your browser, or see it live on github at http://elucidation.github.io/ClickerJs